christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 1. Read object names (under criteria) used for the creation of the scene -> selected_objects (in model_def_list.txt) <br>
 2. Read poses of selected_objects (in model_poses_list.txt) <br>
 3. Read the ground point cloud <br>
+4. Read and visualize the colmap (aligned) point cloud <br>
-4. Reads all .ply from vrg_crop_gen/resources/model (or other specified directory) and stores for each selected <br>
+5. Reads all .ply from vrg_crop_gen/resources/model (or other specified directory) and stores for each selected <br>
    object their corresponding file path for the raw .ply and the _bounding_box.ply <br>
-5. Combines and visualizes aabbs(both pcd and mesh) of selected_objects with ground truth point cloud <br>
+6. Combines and visualizes aabbs(both pcd and mesh) of selected_objects with ground truth and colmap (aligned) point clouds <br>
+7. Combines and visualizes pcd of ground truth and colmap (aligned)

 crop_objects.sh <br>
 Runs crop_objects.py based on the current repository